london gaa hurling

 Hurling is renowned for its fast pace and skilful nature.
 The sport is over 3,000 years old and regarded by many as the world’s fastest field game.
 It combines skills from lacrosse, field hockey and baseball to make for a compelling spectacle.

-Can London GAA</span> defeat Sligo to secure a hat-trick of home wins in the Allianz League, or will the visitors head home with the spoils?
+Last season London GAA scored some memorable victories including a memorable come-from-behind victory against Cavan.
+London’s hurlers overcame an 8-point deficit to secure a win that propelled them towards promotion.
+Can they see off Laois in the third and final home match of their 2026 campaign?
 All roads lead to McGovern Park to find out at what is a great opportunity to watch top-level hurling in the capital!

 TICKETS, TIMINGS & TRAVEL